 In 2018 Ida showed new digital art works at the Leroy Neiman Center, Chicago Art Institute, US.
 She was nominated to take part in FOKUS Video Festival at Nikolaj Kunsthal and exhibited at Torvaldsens Museum.
 She took part in CopenX were she did an artisttalk about ‘Pioneering artforms through immersive experiences´.

-In 2019 she had her largest solo show at Rundetaarn where she showed a new Virtuel Reality installation alongside paintings, sculptures, textiles and new films in collaboration with author Ida marie Hede and curator Mette Woller.
-The films has been selected to take part in international filmfestivals around the world, London, Houston and Manhattan.
+In 2019 she had her largest solo show at GAZE where she showed a new Virtuel Reality installation alongside paintings, sculptures, textiles and films.